 Up the hill from the main street, on both sides of the town, are charming neighborhoods of old homes with nostalgic gardens and houses full of memories.
 It is an enjoyable walk to just stroll along and imagine the people who lived in those lovely homes in times past.
 Off and on a house will come up for sale and it is very tempting to consider buying and living there—if only to feel what it was like in the past.
 No telling who you would be living with, as spirits are everywhere.

 Down the hill from the town is the original cemetery where departed ones from times gone by are lying at rest—or not.
 There are several cemeteries in the area of Virginia City, Silver City, and Gold Hill.
 There are several cemeteries throughout the hills.
-Images to the right show only three.

 After the Comstock Lode ended in 1898, the population of residents was drastically reduced—yet a huge population of spirits remained.
 Many people died in the mines and the cemeteries are filled with their decaying tombstones.

-Over the years people have come to the cemeteries to see the aging tombstones, take pictures of the epitaphs and some even stole parts if not all of the tombstones.
+Over the years, people have come to the cemeteries to see the aging tombstones, take pictures of the epitaphs, and some even stole parts if not all of the tombstones.
 These parts are usually mysteriously brought back and placed somewhere to be found with a note saying something like, "Returning haunted item from cemetery, my life has been full of bad luck since I took it.
 I am sorry."

 Boot Hill Cemetery

-The town itself is filled with wandering spirits, occupying the saloons, the hotels, the stores, the Opera House and private residential homes.
+The town itself is filled with wandering spirits, occupying the saloons, the hotels, the stores, the Opera House, and private residential homes.
 Many a tale has been told in the past, and even today, of sightings of these ghostly residents.

 A little girl of about seven is often seen walking down the main street, dressed in her clothing of the 1860s, oblivious to the fact that time has left her in the past.
 She obviously believes she is still on the dirt road that once was crowded with family and friends she knew.
 I saw her once, walking alone, and was going to call her out of the street for safety when she suddenly faded away.

 A lady of the night, wearing her filmy negligee, is often seen gliding back and forth in the second story windows of the Old Washoe Club.
-I have seen this apparition with my own eyes and she seems to be lost in time, not realizing her days have passed and lost in another era.
+I have seen this apparition with my own eyes and she seems to be lost in time, not realizing her days have passed and that she is lost in another era.

 The Old Washoe Club has a few other ghostly haunting tales.
 The women's restroom has a lock that seems to want to open or close on it's own.
 Could it be some spirits playing tricks on unsuspecting ladies?

-And if you are sitting down having drinks with friends, beware of the grizzly old prospector who loves to gulp down your drink when you are not paying attention.
+And if you are sitting down and having drinks with friends, beware of the grizzly old prospector who loves to gulp down your drink when you are not paying attention.

-The club was once used to store corpses when in the winters the ground was too frozen to dig in.
+The club was once used to store corpses in the winter when the ground was too frozen to dig in.
 There are often voices of men heard upstairs in a back room, playing poker, and the smell of their cigars linger on.
 This room is at the top of a winding staircase.
 It has a secret entrance and two secret exits.
 It was called, "The Millionaires Club," and kept the men entertained discreetly with gambling, liquor, and prostitutes.

 Famous Visitors at Piper's Opera House

-Although Virginia City was a mining town that did not prevent class, good social events, and enjoyable evenings out.
+Although Virginia City was a mining town, that did not prevent class, good social events, and enjoyable evenings out.
 There were many famous visitors at Piper's Opera House, which once boasted of the stars who played there.
-Lillie Langtry, Maude Adams, Buffalo Bill Cody and Edwin Booth all gave performances at Piper's during the great days of Virginia City.
+Lillie Langtry, Maude Adams, Buffalo Bill Cody, and Edwin Booth all gave performances at Piper's during the great days of Virginia City.